Mineral Mystery Experiment

-In this activity, students will explore the science behind an intriguing feature on the dwarf planet Ceres.
+In this activity, students will explore the science behind an intriguing feature on the dwarf planet Ceres and a discovery on Mars.
 Students will dissolve various salts into water, make predictions about what will happen when the solutions are left to dry, then make observations and provide explanations about what they observed.

 - Students can work individually or in groups.
 Individuals or groups can be assigned to make solutions using different salts or salt-to-water ratios for comparison.

 - Be sure to make note of the different ratios listed in Step 1.
 Table salt, Epsom salt, and baking soda have different saturation points in water.
 While table salt and Epsom salt are similar enough to use the same salt-to-water ratios, less baking soda can be dissolved in water before it becomes saturated.

 - The time needed for solutions to dry will vary.
 This activity can be split into two sessions as needed to allow for drying time.

 - Precipitated salts in the petri dish will be easier to see if the petri dish is placed on a dark surface.

 During its 11-year mission, the Dawn spacecraft orbited and studied the giant asteroid Vesta and dwarf planet Ceres, celestial bodies believed to have formed early in the history of the solar system.